 The Dissertation is the culmination of your MSc and should be a major piece of academic writing developed from independent research.
-You will be allocated a tutor to support your research, but the research and final submission will be a structured report on your academic research work.
-The Dissertation is worth 60 credits, a third of your final degree mark, constituting an opportunity to explore a topic in much greater breadth and depth than is possible earlier in the course - it cannot therefore be assumed that performance achieved during the taught modules will have a direct relationship to the potential level of achievement in the Dissertation module.
+The Dissertation portfolio is worth 60 credits, a third of your final degree mark, constituting an opportunity to explore a topic in much greater breadth and depth than is possible earlier in the course - it cannot therefore be assumed that performance achieved during the taught modules will have a direct relationship to the potential level of achievement in the Dissertation module.